 The World Health Organization estimates that 1.3 million people lose their lives to road accidents each year.
 It further stipulates that road crashes are one of the major causes of death among children and young adults between the age group of 5-29 years.

 Car accidents can be a life-altering experience, leaving victims with physical injuries, emotional trauma, and financial burdens.
 The aftermath of a car accident can be overwhelming, and it’s essential to know what steps to take to protect yourself and your rights.
+For more information on panel, repairs check out Sheen Group

 This article will delve into the crucial legal steps one should take after getting into a car accident.
 From reporting the accident, exchanging information, documenting the scene, seeking medical attention, and consulting with a lawyer – the article will cover everything you need to know to safeguard yourself during this trying time.
 Understanding the legal process and taking the right steps can significantly impact the situation’s outcome.